HTTP-RPC/Kilo/README.md

 * `serverURL` - an instance of `java.net.URL` representing the URL of the server
 * `executorService` - an instance of `java.util.concurrent.ExecutorService` that will be used to execute service requests

-The executor service is used to schedule remote method requests.
+The executor service is used to schedule service requests.
 Internally, requests are implemented as a `Callable` that is submitted to the service.
 See the `ExecutorService` Javadoc for more information.

 Service operations are executed by calling the `invoke()` method:

     public <V> Future<V> invoke(String method, String path, Map<String, ?> arguments,
         ResultHandler<V> resultHandler) { ... }

 This method takes the following arguments:

 * `method` - the HTTP method to execute
 * `path` - the resource path
-* `arguments` - a map containing the method arguments as key/value pairs
+* `arguments` - a map containing the request arguments as key/value pairs
-* `resultHandler` - an instance of `org.httprpc.ResultHandler` that will be invoked upon completion of the remote method
+* `resultHandler` - an instance of `org.httprpc.ResultHandler` that will be invoked upon completion of the service operation

 A convenience method is also provided for executing operations that don't take any arguments: